 |Average train duration||12 h 11 min|

-|Average train ticket price||$52 (€43)|
+|Average train ticket price||$79 (€72)|

-|Train frequency||2 a day|
+|Train frequency||1 a day|

-|Direct train||Yes, there are 2 direct trains a day|
+|Direct train||Yes, there is 1 direct train a day|

 |Train companies||Trenitalia, ÖBB | Nightjet, Frecciarossa or ÖBB|

-Trains from Vienna to Milan cover the 388 miles (625 km) long route taking on average 12 h 47 min with our travel partners like Trenitalia, ÖBB | Nightjet, Frecciarossa or ÖBB | S-Bahn.
-Normally, there are 2 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this route for as low as $36 (€30), but the average price of train tickets is $52 (€43).
+Trains from Vienna to Milan cover the 388 miles (625 km) long trip taking on average 12 h 11 min with our travel partners like Trenitalia, ÖBB | Nightjet, Frecciarossa or ÖBB.
+Normally, there is 1 train operating per day, including direct services available.
+While the average ticket price for this route costs around $79 (€72), you can find the cheapest train ticket for as low as $49 (€45).
 Travelers depart most frequently from Wien Westbahnhof and arrive in Milano Centrale.